 Worried about privacy?
 You are not alone.
 There are millions of people who are worried that their data is being collected and used (sometimes abused) by companies like Facebook.
 Most of us Google Search as our default search engine.
-As per a report from The Economic Times, even Tim Cook feels that Google is the best search engine for Apple users.
+Even Tim Cook feels that Google is the best search engine for Apple users.
 But there are other search engines that claim to be more private than Google.
 Let’s see how.

 Google Search uses user data and feedback to display targeted search results but protects personal identity using Advertising IDs that are only visible to advertisers.
 This data is then used to serve ads.
 More on that later.